samjones00/docs/docs/_documentation/Create-your-first-webservice.md

 ### jQuery

-ServiceStack's clean Web Services design makes it simple and intuitive to be able to call ServiceStack Services from any kind of client from a [simple Bootstrap Website using jQuery](https://github.com/ServiceStack/Templates/blob/master/src/ServiceStackVS/BootstrapWebApp/BootstrapWebApp/default.cshtml):
+ServiceStack's clean Web Services design makes it simple and intuitive to be able to call ServiceStack Services from any ajax client, e.g. from a [simple Bootstrap Website using jQuery](https://github.com/ServiceStack/Templates/blob/master/src/ServiceStackVS/BootstrapWebApp/BootstrapWebApp/default.cshtml):

 ```html
 <div>